LIFEHUBBER

 What appears notable

-Based on the official model page, the main point of interest is the combination of long-horizon coding, multimodal capability, tool-use framing, and stronger autonomous task orchestration language.
+Based on the official model page, what readers may want to notice is the combination of long-horizon coding, multimodal capability, tool-use framing, and stronger autonomous task orchestration language.

 Before using